ucasligang/ucasligang.github.io/_pages/about.md

 ## Honors and Awards

+* First-class academic scholarship of Chinese Academy of Sciences, 2024.
-* Merit student of University of Chinese Academy of Sciences (UCAS), 2023.
+* Merit student of University of Chinese Academy of Sciences (UCAS), 2023, 2024.
 * Outstanding member of the Communist Youth League of the University of Chinese Academy of Sciences (UCAS), 2020.
 * National Encouragement Scholarship, 2018.
 * National Scholarship for undergraduate students, 2017.